yetichain/yeti-docs/docs/faq/general-faq.md

   - open source
 ---

-This document compiles some of the frequently asked questions related to the Polygon zkEVM.
+This document compiles some of the frequently asked questions related to the YETI Chain.
 For more details, check out [this documentation](/introduction.md).

 ---